taih304/Linux-Shell/Application layer/HTTP/Fundamental concepts.md

 # Web cache

-**A Web cache**—also called **a proxy server**—is a network entity that satisfies HTTP requests on the behalf of an origin Web server.
+**A Web cache** - also called **a proxy server** or **forward proxy** - is a network entity that satisfies HTTP requests on the behalf of an origin Web server.
 The Web cache has its own disk storage and keeps copies of recently requested objects in this storage.
 A user’s browser can be configured so that all of the user’s HTTP requests are first directed to the Web cache.

 ## How it works ?